Growth

 For You, Too

-There is strength in softness.
-There is wisdom in the pause.
+There is strength in reflection.

-Let’s continue growing, together.
+Let’s grow, together.

 “I am because we are.”